amdh/cmpe273_Project_GreenApple/Project/src/google_api/js/ReadMe.md

 4. Add a js file to read sheets using google sheets ID

-5. run the file using “node readGoogleSheet.js”
+5. run the file using “node readGoogleSheet.js” to read the menu